vihari/slides/mlr_iitb.md

 Note: I have several issues with this section of the paper.
 * It is shown that SGD finds a better solution by looking for one with minimum norm.
 We don't know if minimum norm is always a good thing as pointed out by this paper itself.
-* We do not know if other optimizers are also doing this, I think any local optimizer starting at origin will find a minimum norm solution.
+* We do not know if other optimizers are also doing this, I think any local optimizer starting at the origin will find a minimum norm solution.
-* As shown by the first paper I discussed in this content, LB methods get stuck in solutions which are probably of lesser norm because LB takes careful steps and sticks close to the origin, which turn out to have bad effect on generalization.
+* As shown by the first paper I discussed in this content, LB methods get stuck in solutions which are probably of lesser norm, because LB takes careful steps and sticks close to the origin, which turn out to have a bad effect on a generalization.
   The power of SGD is in finding a flat minimizer, rather.
 * I do not understand the l2 norm argument, 220 and 390 one.
 When pre-processed, the input space changes, the values found: "220" and "390" are obviously minimum values in their respective spaces.
-The fact that the value in the second case is greater than the former means that the solution in first case is no longer a solution in the second case.
-I have no idea what point they are trying to make, but in general l2 regularization isn't the answer because all such regularization do not impact much the test error.
+The fact that the value in the second case is greater than the former means that the solution in the first case is no longer a solution in the second case.
+I have no idea what point they are trying to make, but in general l2 regularization isn't the answer because all such regularization does not impact much the test error.
 * There are a lot of details missing from the paper, in the case of MNIST and CIFAR, d<<n, they have transformed the input space to reverse it.
 No idea what they are.
 * More interesting discussion can be found at [5]